FourPhonon/FourPhonon/Manual.md

 - **RTA calculations only**: The current GPU version only supports Relaxation Time Approximation (RTA) calculations.
 Iterative BTE solvers (`convergence=.true.` and `four_phonon_iteration=.true.`) are not implemented on GPU
 - **Sampling methods not supported**: The GPU version does not support sampling acceleration methods (`num_sample_process_*ph` parameters must be `-1`)
 - **Memory requirements**: GPU calculations require sufficient GPU memory.
 Large systems may need high-memory GPUs
+- **Single GPU Support Only**: The GPU version does not support multi-GPU parallelization.
+However, the CPU part of the calculation can still be accelerated using MPI and OpenMP for parallel processing.

 ### Example GPU compilation